georgeowell/Queerzone3000-Resist-Mass-Surveillance/README.md

 Feel free to make pull requests as suggestions or fork the page for your own use.

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License https://creativecommons.org/licenses/by-sa/4.0/
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License: https://creativecommons.org/licenses/by-sa/4.0/